EchoParratt/simple-express-todo/README.md

 The application provides a basic RESTful API with support for adding new tasks, viewing all tasks, and removing tasks based on their ID.

 ## Goals
-Add a working frontend first using the template HTML, then eventually shift it over into Typescript using the React framework
+Add a working frontend first using the template HTML, then eventually shift it over into Typescript using the React framework.
+Also, add testing suites (unit & integration)